codeschool-projects/HTMLPortfolioProject/README.md

 ### The Tagline Element

-Next, create a new element that has a CSS class called `tagline`.
-In this element you'll be giving a little more information about yourself.
+Next, create a new element that has a CSS class called a `tagline`.
+In this element, you'll be giving a little more information about yourself.
 MENU

 ### A Little About You